Andre-Codes/bereans_blog/_posts/2025-12-06-the-golden-thread.md

 image: /assets/post_images/golden_thread.png
 ---

-In the vast landscape of biblical theology, there is one subject that acts as the magnetic north for all others.
-If the compass is off here, the entire map of redemption becomes distorted.

-This is the core argument of G. N. H. Peters’ first proposition in *The Theocratic Kingdom*: <span class="kingdom-gold">the doctrine of the Kingdom is not a peripheral theme, but the organizing principle that clarifies everything else.</span>

 In this post we will jump right in and explore the first proposition.
 Then, we will take a brief detour to establish a high-level context and backdrop before moving on to *proposition 2* and beyond.

 <div class="proposition">